 See Related: Best Coffeeshops in Amsterdam

-As one of Amsterdam’s oldest neighborhoods, Oud-West is a favorite for visitors and locals alike.
-It offers a mix of old and new with narrow streets, cozy cafes, and trendy boutiques all next to modern apartment buildings and high-rise offices.
+As one of Amsterdam’s oldest neighborhoods, Oud-West is a favorite for visitors and locals.
+It offers a mix of old and new, with narrow streets, cozy cafes, and trendy boutiques all next to modern apartment buildings and high-rise offices.

 The area has an energetic vibe and is perfect for those who want to be in the heart of the action.
 There is no shortage of things to do in Oud-West, from exploring its many museums and art galleries to strolling through Vondelpark, Amsterdam’s largest park.

-Oud-West is also home to some of the city’s best nightlife, with a wide variety of bars and clubs to suit all tastes.
-You’ll definitely want to check out the Foodhallen, which is an amazing indoor food market featuring cocktail bars, street foods, and fine dining.
+Oud-West is also home to some of the city’s best nightlife, with various bars and clubs to suit all tastes.
+You’ll definitely want to check out the Foodhallen, which is an excellent indoor food market featuring cocktail bars, street foods, and fine dining.
 If you’re looking for a place to stay in Amsterdam that is central and lively, then Oud-West is a perfect choice.

 Best Places to Stay in Oud-West